2021 Pennsylvania Amendment 3: Organizations

-Pennsylvania Democratic Party: "The third question on your 2021 PA Primary ballot asks whether the state constitution should specifically prohibit the denial of equal rights based on race or ethnicity.
-This amendment offers additional protection against laws or policies that would deny Communities of Color their legal rights.
-It codifies the progress many Pennsylvanians have fought for for so long.
-While widely spread social media posts suggest this amendment will create unforeseen civil rights vulnerabilities, top attorneys and lawmakers have advised this is FALSE.
-Leading justice organizations like the ACLU support this measure.
-VOTE YES to help ensure equal rights under the law for all Pennsylvanians."
+The Pennsylvania Democratic Party said that Amendment 3 "offers additional protection against laws or policies" that would abridge the legal rights of Communities of Color, and "codifies the progress many Pennsylvanians have fought for so long."
+It went on to say that top attorneys and lawmakers advised that "widely spread social media posts [that] suggest this amendment will create unforeseen civil rights vulnerabilities" were false, and that "Leading justice organizations like the ACLU support this measure."
+It urged individuals to vote in favor "to help ensure equal rights under the law for all Pennsylvanians."